 *No insurance costs for medical, life, health, or property.

 *Probably no tuition debts: their young are probably mentored and trained by the whole hive.

 *During 10,000 years of peace, there is little need for military operations or expenditures.

 *No taxes or bloated government bureaucracies.
 If one doesn’t like the Queen or Commander in charge, there are dozens of others to affiliate with, as Todd’s crew seemed flexible and mobile, making hives more like free city states.

 How can we rethink things to get more freedom to pursue our passions?
-Some ideas to ponder:
+Some ideas to ponder for minimalism: